ulif/diceware/README.rst

                           Use words from this wordlist.
 Possible values: `en', `en_orig', `en_securedrop'.
 Wordlists are stored in
                           the folder displayed below.
 Default: en_securedrop
+    -v, --verbose         Be verbose.
+Use several times for increased verbosity.
     --version             output version information and exit.

+  Arguments related to `realdice' randomsource:
+    --dice-sides N        Number of sides of dice.
+Default: 6

+  Wordlists are stored in <WORDLISTS-DIR>

 With ``-n`` you can tell how many words are supposed to be picked for your new passphrase::